elixirscript/elixirscript.github.io-hugo/content/guide/using-with-phoenix.md

 This guide will walk through setting up a Phoenix project with Elixirscript.
 This guide assumes you have already created a Phoenix project

-**NOTE**: This guide covers Phoenix 1.2.
-It will be updated when Phoenix 1.3 is released
+**Update: 2017-08-15**: This guide has been updated to cover both ElixirScript 0.30 and Phoenix 1.3

 Update your mix.exs file to add the current version of elixirscript to your dependencies: